gregorriegler/mob-programming-rpg/docs/backlog.md

 - Before Retro: Update the Backlog
 - Before/Beginning of Session: Set timer/expectations for retro for 30 min before end of session

+## Working Agreements

+- **Encouraging ad hoc facilitation**: It's ok for anybody to interrupt for 10 seconds and say they're feeling uncomfortable or point out that we are not adhering to our working agreements

 ## Backlog

 # As we go...